Quiet Biology

 For many individuals, this balance may persist for decades without producing clinically detectable disease.

-These alterations include well-recognized oncogenic events, including PTEN loss and TMPRSS2-ERG gene fusions, found in a meaningful proportion of histologically low-grade, asymptomatic tumors.
-The presence of such mutations demonstrates that latent tumors can possess molecular characteristics commonly associated with malignant potential.
+These alterations include well-recognised oncogenic events, including PTEN loss and TMPRSS2-ERG gene fusions, found in a meaningful proportion of histologically low-grade, asymptomatic tumours.
+The presence of such mutations demonstrates that latent tumours can possess molecular characteristics commonly associated with malignant potential.

-However, despite harboring these genetic features, many of these tumors remain microscopic and asymptomatic throughout the individual's lifetime.
+However, despite harbouring these genetic features, many of these tumours remain microscopic and asymptomatic throughout the individual's lifetime.
 The mutations are present; the progression is not.
 This is the central observation that the mutation-accumulation model cannot adequately explain.

-The discovery that latent tumors may carry canonical oncogenic alterations challenges the assumption that mutations alone determine cancer behavior.
-If aggressive genetic features were sufficient to drive disease progression, a far greater proportion of microscopic tumors would be expected to develop into clinically significant cancers.
+The discovery that latent tumours may carry canonical oncogenic alterations challenges the assumption that mutations alone determine cancer behaviour.
+If aggressive genetic features were sufficient to drive disease progression, a far greater proportion of microscopic tumours would be expected to develop into clinically significant cancers.
 The observed rates of progression make clear that they are not.

 Instead, autopsy pathology suggests that mutations create the potential for malignancy, but environmental conditions determine whether that potential is expressed.